ocornejog/Pipeline_ELK/README.md

-# Data transmission with Kafka
+# Documentation: Pipeline ELK sur les taux de pollution

-## Kafka Producer and Consumer Setup
+# 1. Kafka Producer and Consumer Setup

 This guide will help you set up and run Kafka **Producer** and **Consumer** using Docker and Python, including the necessary verifications for Kafka topic creation and container functionality.